Annandale NSW Australia -33.8814; 151.1707

 If you continue towards the viaduct, don't forget to look back on Annandale to glimpse the Witches Houses and Abbey high on the cliff top, above Johnston St. Note, there are public toilets, barbecues and a children's playground located behind the wetlands, between the viaduct and Roselle Bay Foreshore.

 You can also check out the federal park wetlands, between Chapman St and the Viaduct, used by the Light Rail.
-Then follow the well worn path along Johnston's creek, before crossing over via the historic bridge, and along the foreshore or directly to the buses waiting at the other side of the park.
+Then follow the well worn path along Johnston's creek, before crossing over via the historic bridge, and returning to the "Jubilee Park" light rail stop or continuing along the foreshore to buses at Glebe Point.

 From here you can catch a bus into the city or continue walking along the Annandale to Sydney Walk